On this page

 - Are peer-reviewed; experts examine submitted articles before accepting them for publication.

 For your assignments you will need to use primary not secondary sources.
 In other words, you will need to find a paper that focuses on original physical experiments not a review paper or a meta-analysis.

 - Identify the key terms that best represent the concepts in your topic and type those words into the search box.

 - Scan the abstract to see if the article is a primary source.
 Look for words like experiment or methods or study.

-- Use the Where can I get this? button to search the library’s holdings and locate the full-text article.
+- Use the Get@SFU button to search the library’s holdings and locate the full-text article.